damiecode/Quest-for-treasure/README.md

 ## Future features
 - Create different and more interesting levels for the game
-- Load the game levels with JSOn file
+- Load the game levels with JSON file
 - Modularize code so levels can be loaded in one page.

 ## Show your support